zdravkov/kendo-docs/api/web/scheduler.md

     });
     </script>

+### selectable `Boolean` *(default: false)*

+If set to true the user would be able to select scheduler cells and events.
+By default selection is disabled.

 ### startTime `Date`

 The start time of the week and day views.
 The scheduler will display events starting after the `startTime`.